felipecao/pact-sample/README.md

 If you look at https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-consumer-groovy and  https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-junit, there a few ways to implement this:

 1. The best approach is to have your contracts available at some kind of broker. https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-consumer-groovy#publishing-your-pact-files-to-a-pact-broker talks a little bit about it.
-In this setting, as soon as a pact is generated, it's uploaded to Pact broker, from which the producer can afterwards download the same pact and make sure the contract is being complied with. https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-junit#download-pacts-from-a-pact-broker shows how to dowload a Pact file from a broker;
+In this setting, as soon as a pact is generated, it's uploaded to Pact broker, from which the producer can afterwards download the same pact and make sure the contract is being complied with. https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-junit#download-pacts-from-a-pact-broker shows how to download a Pact file from a broker;

 1. Publish the Pact file somewhere in your network and make it available to both producer and consumer.
 In this case, you can use either `@PactUrl` or `@PactFolder` annotations to link your producer tests to the contracts;